 Tweezers don’t seem necessary until you or your child gets a splinter.
 Just throw it in there and forget about it.

 A thermometer should be part of your first aid kit, but if you have kids, having one on hand is a necessity.

-I like to bring a small flashlight every place we travel – including hotels and cruises.
+I like to bring a small flashlight when we travel.
 I just make sure the battery is still working, and if not I replace or buy a new one.